greg-raven/Department-21/_posts/2009-02-13-gentle-words-for-our-age.md

 Or a rude error message,

-These words: “File not found.”
+These words: "File not found."

  – – – – – – – – – – – –